qqandy0120/AICUP-2023-Team-3455/README.md

 - `do_concat_page_name`: whether to concat page name when training **and** testing ensemble, 1 for yes, 0 for no.
 - `do_ensemble_topk`: use Top K checkpoints to ensemble.
 ### [Step 1] Train
 To reproduce training checkpoints, run default code with the following command.
+There are two settings to reproduce the all ensemble files.
 ```bash
 bash train_claim.sh
 ```